Trophy Base to Photo Holder Conversion

 Metallic gold paint

-Glue – I used E6000
+Glue – I used E6000.

-Razor or X-acto blade
+Razor blade or X-acto knife

 1. If the trophy base has an engraved metal piece, remove it by pulling it off with the pliers.
 Scrape glue residue off with the razor or X-acto blade.